adafruit/awesome-stemma/awesome-stemma-qt.md

 ## Stemma QT Hardware

-You can find the up to date list of Adafruit Stemma hardware [on Adafruit](https://www.adafruit.com/category/1005).
+You can find the up to date list of Adafruit Stemma QT hardware [on Adafruit](https://www.adafruit.com/category/1005).

 ### Adafruit Microcontroller Boards with Stemma QT